lat9/upsxml/readme.md

 ## Zen Cart Download Link

-The report's download link from the Zen Cart Plugins is  https://www.zen-cart.com/downloads.php?do=file&id=126.
+The shipping module's download link from the Zen Cart Plugins is  https://www.zen-cart.com/downloads.php?do=file&id=126.